COVID-19 pandemic in the Regional Municipality of Peel: Vaccination

-Vaccination clinics are held at select doctors offices and pharmacies, BAPS Shri Swaminarayan Complex, Brampton Civic Hospital, Brampton Islamic Centre, Chinguacousy Wellness Centre, Caledon East Community Centre, Chris Gibson Recreation Centre, International Centre, MAC Islamic Community Centre of Ontario, Paramount Fine Foods Centre Sportsplex, Region of Peel (10 Peel Centre Drive, Brampton), Region of Peel (7120 Hurontario Street), Save Max Sports Centre, Trillium Health Partners, Mississauga Hospital, and University of Toronto Mississauga.
+Vaccination clinics are held at select doctors offices and pharmacies, BAPS Shri Swaminarayan Complex, Brampton Civic Hospital, Brampton Islamic Centre, Chinguacousy Wellness Centre, Caledon East Community Centre, Chris Gibson Recreation Centre, International Centre, MAC Islamic Community Centre of Ontario, Paramount Fine Foods Centre Sportsplex, Region of Peel (10 Peel Centre Drive, Brampton), Region of Peel (7120 Hurontario Street), Save Max Sports Centre, Trillium Health Partners, Mississauga Hospital, and the Recreation, Athletics and Wellness Centre at the University of Toronto Mississauga.

 As of April 30, 2021, there were 61 pharmacies offering vaccinations in Brampton, 7 in Caledon, and 80 in Mississauga.

 Of the 1021 deaths from COVID-19 in Peel, as of early November 2021, only one was from a person who was fully vaccinated.
 Their age and how long they had been fully vaccinated was withheld.

 Cases

 Long-term care homes

 As of 31 May 2020, the following LTC homes in Peel have 10 or more confirmed COVID-19 related deaths: